codeforamerica/recordtrac/readme/redeploy.md

 ### Initial Setup

-**THERE ARE SOME INTERIM STEPS BEFORE CREATING A DATABASE**
+**THERE ARE SOME INTERIM STEPS BEFORE CREATING A DATABASE** (Heroku install, create Heroku app, clone RecordTrac database, push to Heroku)

-### Deploy RecordTrac
+### Deploy RecordTrac on Heroku
-To start, here is the minimum information you'll need to supply to get a development environment running:

 #### Create a database
-Use Heroku's Postgres add-on to set up a database, and run `heroku pg:promote HEROKU_POSTGRESQL_???_URL`.
+* Use Heroku's add-ons to set up a 'Heroku Postgres' database.
+* Access the Heroku command line by running `heroku run bash`, and create the database tables by running `python db_setup.py`.
+Additionally, if this is a development environment, you can opt to seed the database by running `python db_seed.py`

 Technically, that is all you need to get an instance of RecordTrac running with the supplied defaults.
-But to get a minimum *production* environment running, here's what you need to set the following additional parameters.
+But to get a minimum *production* environment running, here's the information you'll need to provide:

 #### Set environment variables
 * **Agency name**):